 Released after the stroke of midnight on the third Thursday in November per French law, Beaujolais Nouveau is a bright, fresh red wine made from the Gamay grape.
 American wine lovers have come to mark its festive release as the unofficial harbinger of the holiday season.

-After our conversation, the reporter invited my and me to her house to try some.
+After our conversation, the reporter invited me to her house to try some.
 This was where I first tasted Georges Duboeuf Beaujolais Nouveau.
 I’ve been a fan ever since.

 No other wine is released annually with such pomp, made and released as a finished wine in only six to eight weeks after harvest to literally put a cork in the end of the growing season.
 The 2016 Georges Duboeuf Beaujolais Nouveau is 100% hand-harvested, using traditional vinification methods that include carbonic maceration.